Skip to Main Content

 The control areas of the ESTW-UZ Selchow (this includes the ESTW-A Glasower Damm) and Erkner (this includes the ESTW-A Köpenick) already correspond to an interlocking generation that is ETCS-capable as type Simis D. In contrast, all interlockings in the control areas of the Grünauer Kreuz, Genshagener Heide and Michendorf interlocking zones must be replaced by new interlockings, as the Simis C interlockings are not ETCS-capable.

 The line can then be equipped with ETCS.
 For this purpose, balises are attached to the sleepers at regular intervals.
 Furthermore, three ETCS Radio Block Center (RBC) are planned for the Erkner – Seddin line.
-These must be connected to the interlocking via new interfaces.
+These must be connected to the interlockings via new interfaces.
 ETCS stop markers must be installed on the existing signal screens to replace the conventional signals in ETCS operation.